exasol/sphinx-github-pages-generator/main/_sources/developer_guide/developer_guide.rst.txt

 The tests use a `test repository <https://github.com/exasol/sphinx-github-pages-generator-test>`_ with a Machine user which is private in order not to confuse users.
-In order to run them, the environment variables "MAuserPAT" and "MAuserName" have to be set to the Machine Users Personal Access Token and Name respectively.
+In order to run them, the environment variables "MAuserPAT"(Machine user private access token) and "MAuserName"(machine user name) have to be set to the Machine Users Personal Access Token and
+Name respectively.
 If you need to change the names of these environment variables you can do so in `setup_test_repo`_, but don't commit these changes in order not to break the CI tests.